blackducksoftware/hub-load/README.md

 # HUB Load

-Containerized version of hub_load package provied by OPS team (joel) Generates large anounts of HUB projects with versions and components.
+Containerized version of hub_load package provided by OPS team (joel) Generates large amounts of HUB projects with versions and components.

+**Enhanced Version**: Now supports SIGNATURE_SCAN, BINARY_SCAN, and CONTAINER_SCAN in a unified script.

 ### Pull command